Solicitor James McNally looks at children and dog attacks.

 The main problem is the difficulty children have with identifying a dog’s body language.
 For example they could easily mistake a snarl for a smile.
 Because of this children should never be left alone with a dog.
 No matter how well you think the dog knows them or how gentle you believe the dog is.
 Children also need to be taught to respect the dog’s personal space.
 Don’t encourage the child to hug the dog for example.

-Contact dog bite solicitors now on 0333 888 0435 or email our dog bite solicitor direct [email protected]
+For further guidance on children and dog bites contact our experts now on 0333 888 0435 or email dog bite solicitor direct [email protected]